miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

     A window appears with the file name text box and file format.
 1. Click the **File type drop-down** and select _.csv_.
 2. Click **Save**.
-    The dataset is saved as a .csv and is ready to be used in the app.
+    The dataset is saved as a .csv and is ready to be used in the TrendLine.

 ## Overview of the user interface